-Home Pricing Myths For Silver Spring Homeowners
+Home Pricing Myths

-Six Pricing Myths Silver Spring Homeowners Must Know
+Homeowners Must Know

 Myth 1: I should price my house for what I think it’s worth and see how buyers react.
 I can always negotiate down if it’s not selling.

 The truth is, evaluating the market correctly is the most important factor when choosing the right price point for your home.
-And when I say evaluating the market, I’m talking about an objective, data-driven first-hand examination of comparable sales in your neighborhood.
-And only those sales within the past six months are worth considering because when it comes time for an appraisal (which over 95% of the sale contracts require), the appraiser will only be choosing comparable homes sold within the last six months.
+And when we say evaluating the market, we're talking about an objective, data-driven, first-hand examination of comparable sales in your neighborhood.
+That’s where Donna Kerr Group’s agents with local expertise can help.

 We know which sales in your neighborhood are relevant to your home.
 Yes, your home and the home that sold down the street may have the same number of bedrooms and baths, and similar square footage.
 But that doesn’t account for all the possible intangibles, such as the specific location of your home, its layout, its flow, its relationship to the yard, or even its exposure to the sun’s natural light.
 More than two decades of experience has shown us that a reliable price range is knowable.
 We also know that because of our home transformations, Donna Kerr Group homes in our main market sell for on average of $22-$43 per square foot more than non-Donna Kerr Group listings.

 Myth #2: I can get the best sales price without having to put any money into my house before I put it on the market.

-It’s all about making your home look as appealing as possible — and in the end, getting you the best possible return on your investment.
+It’s all about making your home look as appealing as possible — and, in the end, getting you the best possible return on your investment.
 Donna Kerr Group’s focus is to Sell For More!

 Myth #3: If I put a lot of money into renovating my house, I should be able to get that back when I sell it.

 In general, making kitchen improvements is often a good idea.
 Upgrading a bathroom is often smart, too.
-But when considering major renovations, make sure you don’t go too deluxe because every neighborhood has a pricing ceiling.
+But when considering renovations, make sure you get expert advice because every neighborhood has a price ceiling.
 You don’t want to be the most expensive house in the area.
 Sometimes smaller investments show the highest returns.
-Sometimes fresh paint, updated lighting and carefully chosen kitchen tile is all that’s needed.
+An on-trend paint palette, updated lighting and carefully chosen kitchen tile may be all that’s needed.